Catering within your workplace

 Gain support from management

 First speak to your organisation’s management about providing healthy catering that meets the Healthy Choices guidelines.
-You can tell managers that healthy catering:
+You can explain to managers that healthy catering:

 • promotes the health and wellbeing of staff and visitors